conda/conda-dot-org/blog/2023-10-12-september-releases.md

 * All configured channels in `PackagesNotFoundError` exceptions print correctly.
 * No more crashes when a `MatchSpec` with a build string is specified in the CLI and there's a pinned spec for the same package name.
 * `defaults::pkg` workarounds are only applied for the default value `default_channels`.
 * Users won't be able to override pinned specs with incompatible CLI specs anymore.
-Instead they must modify their pinned specs explicitly.
+Instead, they must modify their pinned specs explicitly.

 ### 📄 What's New in Documentation? 📄